You and I know how to Plan. Right?

 - You need to carefully identify the Project into various components and events.

-- Sort them as a sequence of events, priorities and subcomponents.
+- Decide the sequence of events according to priorities and subcomponents.

 - Define the independent and related events of the project in great detail.
 Clearly state the milestones and timelines.